uns1/PakElection2018/README.md

 ***

-Data scraped from the web isn't always perfect.
+- Data scraped from the web isn't always perfect.
 If you find any discrepancies, please let me know @ uns5@rutgers.edu

+***

+## TODO
+- Update with complete data when made available on the ECP website.
+- Scrape PA data.
+- Upload Exploratory Analysis.